Previous dayMarch 27, 2026Next day

 10.7 km1--✓ ReviewedUSGS →

-At 21:37 UTC on March 27, 2026, a magnitude 2.1 tremor occurred 16 km NE of Chenega, Alaska.
+The USGS recorded this magnitude 2.1 earthquake 16 km NE of Chenega, Alaska at 21:37 UTC on March 27, 2026.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 10.7 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 10.7 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.183°N, -147.828°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.183°, -147.828°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27